-If selected NAT mode, you can select transparent mode (bridge mode) or not.
+If you select NAT mode, you can select Transparent mode (bridge mode) or not.
 If you choose YES, the WebMux[TM] will be in Transparent Mode and will behave as an Ethernet Bridge.
 Please continue the configuration to the Transparent Mode Related Configuration section.